shajeebtm/iTunes-AppleScripts/Docs/CopyToPlayOrder.md

 1. This script need access to system events to get status of music device.
 Please follow below steps to allow your script to get correct access
    * Goto system preferences
    * Click on Privacy tab
--- Choose Accessibility on the left panel, now you see 'Allow the apps below to control your computer' -- Click on + button , type terminal on the finder window, choose 'Terminal.app' , click on Open button
+   * Choose Accessibility on the left panel, now you see 'Allow the apps below to control your computer'
+   * Click on + button , type terminal on the finder window, choose 'Terminal.app' , click on Open button
-1. /opt/local/bin/cliclick
+1. This script need 'cliclick' utility to emaulate mouse click.
+You can installt it install cliclick through [MacPorts] (http://www.macports.org/)  or [Homebrew] (http://brew.sh/) or [bluem.net](https://www.bluem.net/en/projects/cliclick/) .

 ## It is important to leave ITunes window and Mac untouched while this script runs.